-DOE is adapting to climate change by applying a risk-based resiliency approach to identify and minimize climate-related vulnerabilities across all DOE policies, programs and activities.
+DOE is adapting to its operations to identify and minimize climate-related and other vulnerabilities across all DOE policies, programs and activities.
 DOE is assessing climate change vulnerabilities, using the best available science, to strengthen the agency’s planning, operations, and investment activities and ensure the continuation of its mission.

 As with all agencies there are many environmental, energy, transportation and economic considerations affecting the acquisition process at DOE.
 DOE is committed to achieving excellence in "Green Purchasing" by acquiring products with the most environmental attributes possible.
 Federal agencies are required to give preference to products that are energy efficient, water efficient, made from biobased or recycled content, are non-toxic or less-toxic than conventional alternatives, and registered with the Electronic Product Environmental Assessment Tool (EPEAT).

 DOE’s Pollinator Protection Plan is part of a national strategy to protect pollinators and enhance their habitats.
 DOE sites already practice many pollinator-friendly best management practices and have plans to increase their use.

 DOE is committed to responsible stewardship of cultural resources on its lands.
 The Department has many rich and varied cultural resources including archeological and historical sites, Native American burial and sacred sites, and historic buildings.
 The Department has an obligation to protect these resources for future generations.

 DOE uses Environmental Management Systems already in place at DOE facilities as a management framework to determine and achieve sustainability goals and targets.
 DOE is committed to implement sustainability into all aspects of operations.
 Executive Order (EO) 13693, Planning for Federal Sustainability in the Next Decade, directs agencies to continue implementation of formal EMS where those systems have proven effective and deploy new EMSs where appropriate.
 EMSs provide a structure for site‐level cross-cutting and multi‐functional coordination necessary to plan for and achieve the Department's sustainability goals.